Table of Contents

 • Gambling and lottery winnings

 Dividends from investments in the stock market and interest are two of the most common forms of unearned income.
 Dividends are paid when a company shares a portion of its profits with stockholders.
-They may be paid on a monthly, quarterly, semi-annual, or annual basis.
+They may be paid monthly, quarterly, semiannually, or annually.

-Interest is usually generated from interest-bearing accounts, including savings accounts, checking accounts, money market accounts, and certificates of deposit (CDs).
+Interest is usually generated from interest-bearing accounts.
+These include savings, checking, and money market accounts as well as certificates of deposit (CDs).

 How Is Earned Income Different From Unearned Income?

 Earned income is the money you make from a job.
-Any money you earn from an employer — including wages, fees, and tips in which income taxes are withheld — counts as earned income.
+Any money you earn from an employer, including wages, fees, and tips from which income taxes are withheld, counts as earned income.

-If you’re part of the freelance economy and the companies you work for don’t withhold taxes, those wages still count as earned income.
-These could be wages earned by performing professional or creative services, driving a car for a ride share service, or running errands.
+Those wages still count as earned income if you’re part of the freelance economy and the companies you work for don’t withhold taxes.
+They could include wages earned for professional or creative services, driving for a rideshare service, or running errands.

 Money you make from self-employment — if you own your own business, for example — also counts as earned income, as does money you earn from a side hustle.

 Other types of earned income include benefits from a union strike, disability benefits you receive before you reach full retirement age, and nontaxable combat pay.
-This guide can help you learn about all the different types of income there are.
+This guide can help you learn about all the different types of income.

 You can keep tabs on all the types of income you have by tracking your checking, savings, investment, and retirement accounts in one place with an online money tracker.
-It allows you to organize your accounts on a single dashboard, as well as monitor your credit score and budget for financial goals.
+It allows you to organize your accounts on a single dashboard and monitor your credit score and budget to achieve your financial goals.

 Track your credit score with SoFi